niki4810/sDashboard/README.md

 ###Flex dashboards

-sDashboard is heavily inspired form flex dashboard framework, more details can be found at:  [link](http://www.adobe.com/devnet/flex/samples/dashboard.html)
+sDashboard is heavily inspired form flex dashboard framework, more details flex dashboard can be found at:  [link](http://www.adobe.com/devnet/flex/samples/dashboard.html)

 ###Flot Charts

-sDashboard uses Flot charts to render charts within widgets, more details can be found at [link](https://github.com/flot/flot)
+sDashboard uses Flot charts to render charts within widgets, more details about float charts can be found at [link](https://github.com/flot/flot)

 ### Datatables

-sDashboard uses datatables library to render table grids, more details can be found at  [link](http://datatables.net/)
+sDashboard uses datatables library to render table grids, more details about datatables can be found at  [link](http://datatables.net/)

 ### Jquery  &  JQuery UI